phucty/mtab_tool/docs/mtabes.md

 - limit: maximum number of relevant entities to return.
 The value should be from 1 to 1000.
 The default value is 20.
 - m: one of three value [b, f, a].
 The default value is a.
     - b: keywords search with BM25 (hyper-parameters: b=0.75, k1=1.2).
-    - f: fuzzy search with edit-distance (Damerau–Levenshtein distance).
+    - f: fuzzy search with an edit-distance (Damerau–Levenshtein distance).
-    - a: the weighted aggregation of BM25 and fuzzy search.
-This model yields slightly better performance than fuzzy search.
+    - a: the weighted aggregation of keyword search and fuzzy search.
+This model yields slightly better performance (1-3 % accuracy improvement) than fuzzy search.

 - info: one of two value [0, 1].
 The default value is 0.
     - 0: do not return entity labels, description, mapping URLs of DBpedia and Wikipedia.
     - 1: return entity labels, description, mapping URLs of DBpedia and Wikipedia.
 - expensive: one of two value [0, 1].
 The default value is 0.
     - 0: efficiency mode.
-Fuzzy early stopping when there is a relevant answer available or heuristics stopping if there are too many candidates.
+Perform early stopping in the fuzzy search.
     - 1: Brute-force search.
-This mode could slightly improve search performance (improve 1-2%), but it might take a long time to get answers (about ten times longer than the efficiency mode).
+This mode could slightly improve search performance (improve 1-2% accuracy), but it might take a long time to get answers (about ten times longer than the efficiency mode).
 ### Examples:
-Searching an entity with a query of "2MASS J10540655-0031018".
+Searching a query of "2MASS J10540655-0031018".

-Note that: we do not have the answers by using the standard lookup (Wikidata, Wikipedia, DBpedia, or Google Search)
+Note that: At 2021/01/01, we could not get any answer by using the standard lookup (Wikidata, Wikipedia, DBpedia, or Google Search)

 **Command:**
 ```